semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 </TabItem>
 </Tabs>

-See the YAML to view the commands used in the example.
+See the YAML tab to view the commands used in the example.

 ### Project artifacts {#projects}